-I’d already been won over by the beauty of the San Juan Islands and was delighted when San Juan Island Visitors Bureau told me they’d arranged for me to go whale watching with San Juan Island Whale and Wildlife Tours.
+I’d already been won over by the beauty of the San Juan Islands – you can visit the Pelindaba Lavender Farm for example, hence I was delighted when San Juan Island Visitors Bureau told me they’d arranged for me to go whale watching with San Juan Island Whale and Wildlife Tours.
 Read about my experience whale watching in the San Juan islands.

 Whale Watching – San Juan Islands with San Juan Island Whale and Wildlife Tours

 Operating out of Friday Harbor on San Juan Island, this tour company was, to me, special because their boat – Natsilane – only holds six passengers, hence making the trip very personal…not full of people crammed together.